 But, the elephant in the room, or I guess, the praying man in the room, is the backup, Tim Tebow.
 We all know about Tebowmania, we don’t need to go into it.
 Clearly, Tebow can also inspire football players, and that is something that cannot be taught.
 However, if you read his stats, he just isn’t a good quarterback.
 He can run the “wildcat”, but that is all he has done effectively.
 Aside from a few passes in big spots, he hasn’t been anywhere near 50 % completion rate.

 The fear is that the team will be divided amongst Sanchez supporters, and Tebow supporters.
 They say that teams with 2 quarterbacks really don’t have a quarterback.
 Time will only tell if the Jets will follow the rule or be the exception.

-Tags: 2012 New York Jets Alan Schechter Bilal Powell Chaz Schillens D'Brickashaw Ferguson Dustin Keller Featured Jeremy Kerley Jets Offensive Line Joe Mcknight Mark Sanchez NIck Mangold Offense Patrick Turner Popular Quarterback Running Back Santonio Holmes Shonn Greene Tebowmania Tim Tebow Tony Sparano Vladimir Ducasse Wayne Hunter Wide Receiver
+Tags: 2012 New York Jets Alan Schechter Bilal Powell Chaz Schillens D'Brickashaw Ferguson Dustin Keller Jeremy Kerley Jets Offensive Line Joe Mcknight Mark Sanchez NIck Mangold Offense Patrick Turner Quarterback Running Back Santonio Holmes Shonn Greene Tebowmania Tim Tebow Tony Sparano Vladimir Ducasse Wayne Hunter Wide Receiver